New classes of exact interior nonvacuum solutions to the GR field equations for spacetimes sourced by a rigidly rotating stationary cylindrical anisotropic fluid: Abstract

 \section{Abstract}

-A new class of solutions to the GR field equations describing interior spacetimes sourced by stationary cylindrical anisotropic fluids with principal stress directed along the symmetry axis is displayed.
-These solutions are required to satisfy regularity and junction conditions so that they can be used to represent, e.g., rigidly rotating astrophysical objects issuing jets in their symmetry axis direction.
-Physical properties such as their hydrodynamical scalars, vectors and tensors are analyzed .
-Singularities are identified and discussed.
-In particular, the occurence of cylinder-crossing, which is the name here proposed for a locus equivalent to shell-crossing in spherical symmetry, is outlined.
+A double new class of solutions to the general relativity field equations describing interior spacetimes sourced by stationary cylindrical anisotropic fluids with principal stress directed along the symmetry axis is displayed.
+These solutions are required to satisfy regularity and junction conditions so that they can be possibly used to represent rotating astrophysical objects.
+Mathematical and physical properties are analyzed.
+The spacetime two independent parameters are physically interpreted, and they are shown to define two different solution classes together with stating the latters' properties.